igorw/weblog/_posts/2012-12-29-sexpr-macros.md

 case of C, these macros tend to get very messy, which is mostly due to the fact that C is hard to generate code for, especially in a dynamic manner.

-In LISP, macros are quite common.
-In fact many of the things that are implemented as special forms in Ilias are macros in other LISP implementations, and reduce to a very small number of primitive special forms.
+In Lisp, macros are quite common.
+In fact many of the things that are implemented as special forms in Ilias are macros in other Lisp implementations, and reduce to a very small number of primitive special forms.
 It's a lot easier to generate valid syntax, because the syntax consists entirely of lists.

-In fact, LISP macros are not plain source transformations.
+In fact, Lisp macros are not plain source transformations.
 They are AST transformations.
 This means that you get the fully parsed syntax tree and can make changes to it before it gets compiled or evaluated.